BMX Racing Guide

 With its origins in southern Californian dirt track racing, BMX exploded in popularity in the early 1980s.
 The first BMX world championships were held in 1982 but it wasn’t until 1993 that the UCI integrated the discipline.
 The sport made its debut at the Beijing Olympic Games in 2008, which catapulted it onto a global stage.

-Today in Britain there are regional racing leagues, HSBC UK BMX National Series and HSBC UK National BMX Championships.
+Today in Britain there are regional racing leagues, British Cycling's UK BMX National Series and British BMX Championships.
 Racing takes place throughout the year.

 Bikes & Equipment